-Bend, don’t break.
-Grow, don’t quit.
+Bend, donโt break.
+Grow, donโt quit.

 Talent gets you started.